grzybek337/beamshot-comparator/README.md

 1. Create a folder with all the beamshots you want to add (e.g. on your desktop).
 2. Name the image files clearly (e.g., `Acebeam_L35_Turbo.jpg`).
 The script uses the filename as the flashlight name (names can be edited later in the code itself).
 3. Open the script (`script-main.ps1` or `script-compact-reviews.ps1`) with a notepad.
-4. Find the line `$WebUrlPrefix` and change it to your website's upload URL from Step 1.
+4. Find the line with `your-website.com` and change it to your website's upload URL from Step 1.
 5. Find the link 'X' and paste in the location of your beamshots folder.
 Save and close.
 6. Right-click the script and select **Run with PowerShell**.
 7. Follow the prompts.
 The script will generate the formatted code block for you.